mozilla/ActiveData/docs/ActiveData Summary 181116.md

 ## About ActiveData

-ActiveData is a query translation service; accepting parsed SQL-like expressions, translating to ES query language, and compacting the results.
+ActiveData is a query translation service; accepting parsed SQL-like expressions, translating to Elasticsearch query language, and compacting the results coming from Elasticsearch.

-ActiveData provides two important features inspired by MDX:
+ActiveData provides two important features inspired by [MDX](https://en.wikipedia.org/wiki/MultiDimensional_eXpressions):

 1. Nested object arrays can be queried like any other table; as if joined with the parent documents.
 This simplifies queries; avoiding Elasticsearch's "nested" queries, or SQL's join-with-explode idiom.
 2. Ability to query into a dynamically typed JSON document storage; The strict schema is managed by code, and ActiveData's query expressions need little or no change as the schema expands (migrates) over time.

 ## Short History

 ActiveData has been around since 2015 and has been using Elasticsearch v1.4, or v1.7, since that time.
 These early versions of Elasticsearch allowed us to pour just about any JSON document into it, and it would "just work".
-ActiveData was a relatively simple translation service that simplified queries, especially ones involving multiple dimensions or not-simple expressions.
+ActiveData was a relatively simple translation service that simplified queries, especially ones involving multiple dimensions or complex expressions.

-Elasticsearch 2.x, and beyond, demand a strict JSON schema; the later versions could no longer accept documents dumps, leaving worry about the schema later.
-Now, the user had to ensure the schema stayed consistent at insert time, rather than waiting for query time.
+Elasticsearch v2.x and beyond, demand a strict JSON schema; these later versions can no longer accept documents dumps.
+Now, the user must ensure the schema stays consistent at insert time, rather than waiting for query time.
 ActiveData would require an upgrade; it must take over the handling of dynamic schemas.

 ## Understanding the Effort